spatialos/gdk-for-unity/docs/modules/deployment-launcher/launch-deployments.md

 <%(Callout message="
 When a deployment successfully launches:

-* The Console page for the deployment will automatically open in your browser.
+* The Console page for the deployment automatically opens in your browser.
 * The notification at the bottom of the Deployment Launcher window will disappear.
 ")%>